DimitriPalmer22/Relapse-Code-Documentation/_META/_temp/Tasks.md

 #### Code
 - Create a new power
-- Completely re-design a new movement system so it completely relies on changing the rigid body's velocity (Reserved)
+- Completely re-design a new movement system so it completely relies on changing the rigid body's velocity (Dimitri)
 	- Input Mapping
 	- Basic WASD Movement on the ground
 	- Sprinting